paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

   uri = "<uri to the dependency source>" sha256 = "<hash of the dependency source artifact from source-uri>"
 ```
+The only required fields are `name` and `version`, the rest are strongly
+recommended.

 ### Indirectly Installed Dependencies
 The final component that we should aim to publish BOM metadata for is for